 See Definitions for more information.

 No. Individuals who wish to file a complaint about a physician should contact their state medical board for more information.
-The American Medical Association website offers information about state medical board websites.
+The Federation of State Medical Board website offers links to state medical board websites.

 Many physicians choose to specialize in a subspecialty or narrow field within a specialty.
 The ABPN issues specialty certificates in psychiatry, neurology, and neurology with special qualification in child neurology and also issues subspecialty certificates in: